timescale/docs/api/enable_chunk_skipping.md

 # enable_chunk_skipping()

-Enable range statistics for a specific column in a hypertable.
+Enable range statistics for a specific column in a **compressed** hypertable.
 This tracks a range of values for that column per chunk.
 Used for chunk pruning during query optimization.

 ### Required arguments